 “If you know someone who is a regular user of payday loans, be aware that they are designed to be habit forming and quitting is much like quitting smoking.
 These folks have come to depend on that $100 or $200 every pay period, and they do not have the cash to just pay them off.”

 Most credit unions offer short-term loans like Personal Assistance Loans (PALs) or Quick Loans.
 These are typically unsecured, fixed-rate loans up to $500.
 Interest rates vary from 12 to 20 percent.
 Payment terms vary from a couple weeks to three months.
-Credit union loans may include financial education or savings incentive plans are often included.
+Credit union loans may include financial education or savings incentive plans.
 Loans are available to credit union members only.
 They may require application fees.

-- Sell Personal Items of Value – Consumers can sell items of value to a pawn shop or host a yard sale.
-Personal items can also be sold online through eBay or Craigslist.
+Consumers can sell items of value to a pawn shop or host a yard sale.
+Sell personal items online through eBay or Craigslist.
 Selling items to make quick cash is one of the effective alternatives to payday lending.